dezswap/docs/content/en/docs/integration/sdk/examples.md

 ## Contract-Only Mode

 Without API endpoint, the SDK uses direct contract queries.
 Faster initialization but no market data.
+Useful for backend services that only need on-chain data.

 ```typescript
 async function contractOnlyQuery() {